baykovr/AVPI/doc/InputManager_KeyMap.md

 The following is a raw dump of input managers key code values.
 We do not have the actual source, to the best of my knowledge but we have this.

+You can also find a reference in a pretty format here : https://msdn.microsoft.com/en-us/library/system.windows.forms.keys%28v=vs.110%29.aspx

         //     The bitmask to extract modifiers from a key value.
         Modifiers = -65536,